 - A community consultation process was carried out during the environmental assessment process to ensure any community concerns were considered.

-- A community consultation liaison group consisting of key local stakeholders will be formed to operate during construction to provide a mechanism for updates and issue resolution.
+- A community consultation liaison group consisting of key local stakeholders operated during construction to provide a mechanism for updates and issue resolution.

-- The general community will be kept up-to-date as construction progresses through the local media and this website.
+- The general community has been kept up-to-date as construction progresses through the local media and this webpage.

 Enquiries and complaints